-We grade all tests in a timely manner; so if you do not receive your certificate within five days, please send an email to accesseducation@nycap.rr.com.
+We grade all tests in a timely manner; if you do not receive your certificate within five days, please email (accesseducation@nycap.rr.com) or call us 518-209-9540.

 There is no time limit for return of your answer sheet.
 Completion dates are taken from the test answer sheet envelope postmark or the finish date recorded in the computer when you do an online exam, and must be in the licensing cycle you wish to use the credits.